Get Started with ArcGIS Pro

 If you're using ArcGIS Enterprise and downloaded the data instead of adding it from ArcGIS Online, your layers may look different than in the example images.

 The layers are also listed in the Contents pane.

 The green points are tourist attractions, the white lines are rail lines, and the black polygons are rail stations.
-Layers comprised of points, lines, or polygons are called feature layers.
+Layers that are composed of points, lines, or polygons are called feature layers.

 The majority of tourist attractions are grouped in the south-central part of the island.
 This area is Singapore's downtown, also called the Central Business District.
 The tourism agency wants their brochure to focus on this area, so you'll zoom to it.

-- On the map, point to downtown Singapore and scroll forward using your mouse's scroll wheel to zoom in.
+- On the map, point to downtown Singapore and move the mouse wheel to zoom in.
 Zoom until the downtown area takes up most of the map.

 Another way to zoom to an area is to press the Shift key and draw a box on the map where you want to zoom.
 Alternatively, right-click the map and move the mouse to zoom in or out.
 Use the navigation method you prefer.

 - If necessary, drag the map to pan it until the Central Business District is in the center of the map.